 Figure 2 presents our baseline estimates of equation (1).
-Panel 2a illustrates non-parametric estimates of treatment effects in five bins with an equal number of observations.
-It is apparent that the effect of an open asylum center on housing rents is negative in the immediate vicinity and dissipates with distance.
-We take this evidence to guide our baseline choice of radii to define our treatment and control groups, defining as the treatment group all housing units within a 709 meter radius of a given center and as the control group all housing units with the corresponding 1,110-2,000 meter distance band.
+Panel 2a illustrates non-parametric estimates of treatment effects in five bins with an equal number of observations.8 It is apparent that the effect of an open asylum center on housing rents is negative in the immediate vicinity and dissipates with distance.
+We take this evidence to guide our baseline choice of radii to define our treatment and control groups, defining as the treatment group all housing units within a 709 meter radius of a given center and as the control group all housing units within the corresponding 1,110-2,000 meter distance band.

 In Panel 2b we show difference-in-differences estimates of the price effects for varying radii.
 Column (1) applies our baseline definition of treated, spillover and control groups.
-According to our baseline estimate, the opening of an asylum center reduces average rental prices in the vicinity by 3.8 percent.
-Columns (2)-(4) show that this estimate is robust to changing the definition of the treatment and spillover groups.
-In column (2), we increase the spillover radius to 1,425 meters.
-Doing so we exclude from the sample also all those observations which are in the third bin (from left to right) in Panel 2a.
-Finally, in columns (3)-(4) we show that the result does not significantly change when we apply round distance cutoffs at 500, 1,000 and 1,500 meters.
-Decreasing the treatment radius from 709 to 500 meters results in a somewhat larger coefficient of -5.1 percent (column 3), which is however not statistically significantly different from our baseline estimate.
+According to our baseline estimate, the opening of an asylum center reduces average rental prices in the vicinity by 3.8 percent.9 Columns (2)-(4) show that this estimate is robust to

-municipality and all nationalities present in the center.
+7More precisely, we construct the weighted sum of the genetic distances among all nationalities present in the municipality and all nationalities present in the center.
 The weights are given by the product of time-averaged nationality shares in the local population and among center residents.

-Specifically, we follow the approach developed by Butts (2023), splitting the sample into distance quantiles following Cattaneo et al. (2020).
+8Specifically, we follow the approach developed by Butts (2023), splitting the sample into distance quantiles following Cattaneo et al. (2020).
 The effect is then estimated non parametrically within each bin, comparing units pre and post treatment.
 The estimated effect from the most distant bin of observations is then subtracted from the others by way of normalization.